ha5dzs/optitrack-motive-data-streamer/README.md

 ## Caveats and results

 I set this up for a bunch of demos in the lab, so that we can measures latency.
 Turned out that I didn't actually need to measure anything - when it works, there is no noticeable latency.
 Tested it with our Quest VR headsets, and on a GPD Win Max running Windows and Unity.

-TODOs are:

-* Add timestamping to the frames when multiple frames are in the buffer.
-Update scripts to select the latest frame only.
-* Add a fall-back system when there is no packet coming in, or there is a timeout, so that the game engine will not hang (mostly on Windows)